Furniture Restoration & Repair

 Oak furniture is undoubtedly beautiful.
 The wood looks even more attractive as it ages.
 As such, it is usually preferable to restore a piece of oak furniture than needlessly throw it away.

-Some restoration is quite simple, all it needs is a good clean, and you are ready to go.
+Some furniture restoration is quite simple, all it needs is a good clean, and you are ready to go.
 Others may take a little more time and effort.
 This How-To guide will hopefully guide you through your options.
-Of course, some repairs are just not possible; major structural damage may hinder your repair options for example.
+Of course, some furniture repair is just not possible; major structural damage may hinder your repair options for example.

 However, we understand the importance of restoring beautiful oak furniture to its former glory, so read on for some expert tips.